Winchester 1866 Trapper SRC

 Saddle Ring Carbine

-This Winchester 1866 Trapper SRC is a 3rd Model Saddle Ring Carbine with an 18” barrel.
+This Winchester 1866 Trapper SRC is a 3rd Model Saddle Ring Carbine with an 18” barrel, serial #43xxx, made in 1870.
 According to George Madis’ research, approximately only “30″ 66′ carbines were made with non standard barrel lengths.
 As letters are not available for these early 66’s, I have been unable to document its originality.

 Many “experts” have offered a multitude of pros and cons, but all have contradictions.
 Please see my article in The Winchester Collector “A Winchester 66′ of Interest“, Spring 2017, page 26 (copy included with purchase).
 With all these observations, it is still an original 66’ carbine with neat period additions and repairs.
 It is period converted to .44 center fire and was used well into the 20th century.

 The carbine is in very good condition considering its extensive use indicated by its wear and period modifications/repairs.
 The barrel and magazine tube retain approx. 80-85% original blue, turning to plumb/brown from age.
 Although, the barrel address is light, it is still legible which is common on these models,

 The mechanics are good, with only a weak finger retention spring.
 A metallic bushing has been installed on the right-side plate to replace the worn lever screw threads.
 Although, the bore is fair, showing black powder degradation and wear from years of use, it still retains strong rifling.
 Additionally, the walnut stocks are very good with a dark oil finish color.
 But they do show dings and scratches from use – no losses.